Cytoplasmic male sterility: Resource relocation

+Genetic sterility

 While CMS is controlled by an extranuclear genome, nuclear genes may have the capability to restore fertility.
 When nuclear restoration of fertility genes is available for a CMS system in any crop, it is cytoplasmic–genetic male sterility; the sterility is manifested by the influence of both nuclear (with Mendelian inheritance) and cytoplasmic (maternally inherited) genes.
 There are also restorers of fertility (Rf) genes that are distinct from genetic male sterility genes.
 The Rf genes have no expression of their own unless the sterile cytoplasm is present.
 Rf genes are required to restore fertility in S cytoplasm that causes sterility.
 Thus plants with N cytoplasm are fertile and S cytoplasm with genotype Rf- leads to fertiles while S cytoplasm with rfrf produces only male steriles.
 Another feature of these systems is that Rf mutations (i.e., mutations to rf or no fertility restoration) are frequent, so that N cytoplasm with Rfrf is best for stable fertility.

-Cytoplasmic–genetic male sterility systems are widely exploited in crop plants for hybrid breeding due to the convenience of controlling sterility expression by manipulating the gene–cytoplasm combinations in any selected genotype.
+Cytoplasmic–genetic male sterility systems are widely exploited in crop plants for hybrid breeding, and for maintaining hybrid lines, due to the convenience of controlling sterility expression by manipulating the gene–cytoplasm combinations in any selected genotype.
 Incorporation of these systems for male sterility evades the need for emasculation in cross-pollinated species, thus encouraging cross breeding producing only hybrid seeds under natural conditions.

+Examples of such (patented) systems, which require genetic manipulation, are: a Barnase gene construct, Pioneer's Seed Production Technology (SPT), Monsanto's Roundup Hybridization System (RHS) I and II.
+The GMO insertion may or may not be inherited by the filial production line.